 Volunteers can signup here

 Poonam had the idea to organise a community festival to mark Diwali and is the founder of Aylesbury’s Festival of Lights.
 Her positivity and enthusiasm are at the heart of making this annual event a fantastic success.

-Poonam is a business owner, managing Holy Cow Home an ethical boutique in Aylesbury and recently launching Holy Cow Tea and winner of 2022 Great Taste award from the Fine Food Guild for her blend of Chic Lady Grey Tea.
+Poonam is a business owner, managing Holy Cow Home an ethical online store in Aylesbury and recently launching Holy Cow Tea and winner of 2022 Great Taste award from the Fine Food Guild for her blend of Chic Lady Grey Tea.
 She sits on several community committees and is also a wife and mother.

 As a Hindu, Poonam has relished the annual Diwali celebrations and she would love people of all cultures and faiths to unite and share a joyous experience.